Appservices-perfscale/metrics-utility-perf/README.md

 3. trigger create_host_facts.py to populate ansible facts as ansible_facts api in controller doesn't support PATCH, PUT, POST, so we have to update directly from db
 4. In Controller UI, trigger hello_world.yml for each inventory.
 This will pick a random task and run it. # of automations in the report means how many jobs have run in each host.
 It is not mean for tasks

+5. Run the `running_template.yml` file.
+Change the `repeat_count` to run a template in controller multiple times.

 ---------
 Monitoring: